Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 Your successes
 --------------

-By choice, you will gain superpowers if you install and do use |PM|.
+By choice, you will gain superpowers and other benefits if you do install and use Particl Marketplace:

-* Significantly lower product prices due to less costs of commerce
+	* You will get significantly lower product prices by cutting out the middle-man
-* Be the master of your personal data and autonomy
+	* You will be the master of your personal data and freedom
-* Immune to online fraud
+	* You will become immune to online fraud
-* Invincible to privacy issues
+	* You will be invincible to privacy issues
-* Bullet-proof against restrictions
+	* You will get bullet-proof against restrictions
-* The cure against Spam
+	* You will have the cure against Spam

 How it works
 -------------